 A self-employed carer can be an excellent choice if you or a loved one is struggling to cope at home and needs additional assistance and support for their safety and independence.
+However, choosing this option is not without its challenges, so it’s best to ensure you are fully informed beforehand.

 Employing a carer for help around the home is a popular choice to enable those in need of care to continue living in surroundings they are familiar with and comfortable in.
 The decision to go into an assisted living community can be difficult, and for many, a self-employed carer is a more favourable option.